MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DatabaseAvailabilityGroupNetwork.md

 ```

 ### -Description
-!!!
-Exchange Server 2010

-The Description parameter specifies an optional description of up to 256 characters for the network being created.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The Description parameter specifies an optional description of up to 256 characters for the DAG network being created.

 ```yaml
 Type: String